 The Cruise lamp is projected to have been invented in the 17th Century as a new tool for withholding lit kindling.
 These lamps used wicks which drew up oil faster than it could burn, causing an excess of drippings that was caught by a second reservoir within the lamp.

 During the 18th Century, the Betty lamp was invented as a way to reuse the oil drippings that came from spent wicks.
 Inspired by the German word for "better," the Betty made lamps more economical and also reduced spills and increased user control over the lamp by including a cover.

 Central Draft Lamp

-This was a poular kerosene lamp design with swing arms and were designed to transmit the most light possible for reading.
-This was done by putting the kerosene reservoir out of the way of the actual lamp.
+These popular kerosene lamps featured swinging arms that were designed to transmit the most light possible for reading and came in both a single or double burner models.
+In order to do so, the kerosene reservoir was placed out of the way of the actual lamp.

 Where to Buy Antique Lamps